The Clear Edge

 • Industry contact offers partnership (email sits in inbox for 6 months)

-Each signal, isolated, feels like “just a conversation.”
-Across 12 months, these are 15-25 real opportunities worth $5K-$15K each that you let die.
+Each signal on its own feels like “just a conversation,” but across 12 months they add up to 15–25 real opportunities worth $5K–$15K each that you let die.

 Pattern 2: The Timing Trap

-Opportunities have optimal activation windows.
-Most founders discover opportunities too late—when they’re desperate for revenue and have no negotiating leverage.
+Opportunities have optimal activation windows, but most founders discover them too late—only once they’re desperate for revenue and have no negotiating leverage left.

 Early discovery (monthly mapping at $56K, revenue stable):